jegregorio2/open-weather-app/README.md

 # open-weather-app
- The weather app to display one to five weather forecast.
+ The weather app to display one to five days weather forecast.